hithxh/CS282.01-MachineLearning/README.md

-This repo consists of 2 projects and my homework of the course "CS282.01 Machine Learning" in 2018 spring semester.
+This repo consists of 2 projects and my homeworks of the course "CS282.01 Machine Learning" in 2018 spring semester.

 The discription of this project can be seen in the file "Data_Science_Case_Study.pdf"
 ## Proj1: